SatelliteApplicationsCatapult/ard-workflows/Docker/README.md

 At any time afterwards, the queue can be processed interactively by running the [worker Notebook](worker.ipynb).

+## Environment variables for Docker Compose
+Environment variables can be set in a `.env` file for Docker Compose.
+You might use [.env.example](./.env.example) as a starting point.

+## AWS access
+In order to be able to get/put data from/to S3, you need to ensure that the environment variables `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` are set.

 ## Jupyter Notebook
 Jupyter Notebook can be accessed at the URL: http://{Serve's IP Address}:8888\
 For the access token, check the CMD statement within the [Dockerfile](Dockerfile).